 Asset Management

-To appropriately manage our existing and newly acquired assets, we outline your processes, e.g.:
+To appropriately manage existing and newly acquired assets, we outline your processes, e.g.:

-Describe how you decide what assets to purchase and the process for purchasing, including who is able to make purchases of varying sizes or refer to a procurement policy and set of procedures and Delegations Register or similar document.
+Describe how you decide what assets to purchase and the process for purchasing, including who is able to make purchases of varying sizes or refer to a procurement policy associated procedures and Delegations Register or similar document.

 Outline how asset purchases and upkeep are recorded and monitored, e.g., through use of Assets and Maintenance Registers (including where these are kept and how they can be accessed), regular inspections for damage/maintenance needs, regular servicing, etc., and who is responsible for the associated tasks.